Update October 2021. Microsoft finally fixed this issue in Windows 11 👏

 If you are concerned about privacy then you probably know that it isn’t good idea to use your real name as a Windows account name.
 Not only Windows contains security flaws that can steal your username, but it is prominently displayed on your laptop’s sign-in screen, and any person who is behind you knows your first name and last name.

 It is very easy and convenient to take a snip and share it in the internet.
-However, when you are sharing it in the form of JPG image, you are leaking your username or full name (in case you use it as sign-in or account name in Windows 10).
-Thankfully save as JPG is not the default setting for saving images, the PNG is.
-But also note that there is no any option or indication that your name will be embedded into image metadata also know as Exif Header.
+However, when you are sharing it in the form of a JPG image, you are leaking your username or full name (in case you use it as a sign-in or account name in Windows 10).
+Thankfully the “save as JPG” is not the default setting for saving images, the PNG is.
+But also note that there is no any option or indication that your name will be embedded into image metadata also known as the Exif Header.

-I have created Capture.jpg image as an example using Windows 10 test account with the name of fictitious character – Drip Leaker Junior to illustrate the leak.
-After saving .jpg image on the storage, click right mouse button on it and choose Details tab.
+I have created a Capture.jpg image as an example using Windows 10 test account with the name of the fictitious character – Drip Leaker Junior to illustrate the leak.
+After saving a .jpg image on the storage, click right mouse button on it and choose the Details tab.
 You will see your name under Authors property.

 Fortunately there is an option to “Remove Properties and Personal Information” in the same Details tab as shown in the screenshot above.
 But unfortunately it does not remove information completely.
 That would be fun if NSA was behind this, but most probably this is just a bug that causes your name leakage hidden from you but visible to any computer savvy person.